davide-casiraghi/ci-global-calendar/README.md

 - copy .env.example .env
 - php artisan key:generate

-then goto your .env file and change database details
+then go to your .env file and change database details

+Start then the server running: php artisan serve